Goldendoodle Blog Banner

 What is a Mini Teddy Bear Goldendoodle?

-A mini teddy bear goldendoodle is usually a smaller goldendoodle with a rounded face, fluffy coat, and soft expression that resembles a stuffed animal.
+A mini teddy bear this mix is usually a smaller doodle with a rounded face, fluffy coat, and soft expression that resembles a stuffed animal.
 The term "teddy bear" is more about appearance than a separate breed classification.

 These dogs are often produced by crossing a golden retriever line with a miniature poodle line, though the exact look can vary depending on generation, coat type, and grooming style.
 Many mini goldendoodles fall in the 15-35 pound range, but exact adult size still depends on genetics.